nijel/enca/README.md

 be implemented and their priority and also for list of things that definitely shouldn't be implemented.

-The file README.devel describes what needs to be done to add a new encoding or language to Enca.
+The file DEVELOP.md describes what needs to be done to add a new encoding or language to Enca.

 The directory devel-docs/html contains Enca library API documentation in